 4. Return pheasant to the pot, pour kimchi juices over.

-5. Bring to a simmer, cover and place in the oven for 3 hours, basting a few times.
-When done, prinkle over chopped spring onions, and let rest for a while before carving (or rather, tearing.
-It's tender enough for that!)
+5. Bring to a simmer, cover with a sheet of aluminium foil (some fancy French technique) followed by the lid, and place in the oven for 3 hours.
+When done, sprinkle over chopped spring onions, and let rest for a while, tented with foil, before carving (or rather, tearing.
+It's tender enough.)

 Maybe it was the 3 hours, or maybe it was the enzymes in the kimchi juices at work, but the pheasant was deliciously juicy and tender despite its reputation of being too lean.
 If you're not normally crazy about the plate of cold kimchi on the side of your Korean meal, you might quite likely change your mind with this.
 The slow-braising in the oven kind of mellows the pungency of the kimchi out while intensifying its flavour, so all that sour, spicy and savoury flavours just infuse the roasted pheasant with all things good.
 Super healthy too I might add.
 Definitely worth offering the last of my kimchi for this beautiful bird.

 P.S.
 Charles!!
 It's the first dish I cooked in your pot (:

 I'm submitting this to Simple and in Season hosted by Ren of Fabulicious Food!